Tommy Edman Player Props: Cardinals vs. Diamondbacks

-Tommy Edman -- batting .235 with a double, a home run, six walks and two RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Arizona Diamondbacks, with Merrill Kelly on the hill, on April 17 at 7:45 PM ET.
+Tommy Edman -- hitting .250 with a double, a home run, six walks and two RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks, with Drey Jameson on the mound, on April 18 at 7:45 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with an RBI) against the Pirates.
+He had a hitless performance in his most recent game (0-for-2) against the Diamondbacks.

 Tommy Edman Game Info & Props vs. the Diamondbacks